guldmand/GithubEagleEye/README.md

-# GithubEagleEye :octocat:🦅
+# GithubEagleEye 🦅
-Github Reconnaissance and Monitoring: <strong>A Clear Overview of All Github Updates</strong>
+Github :octocat: Reconnaissance and Monitoring: <strong>A Clear Overview of All Github Updates</strong>
 <br>
 <br>